 Tip 1: I Got Rhythm

 Rhythm is a systematic arrangement of musical sounds.
-This is the first step to developing your guitar improvisational skills—and, unfortunately, it’s largely ignored.
+Its the first step to developing your guitar improvisational skills—and, unfortunately, it’s largely ignored.
 While most listeners can’t tell if you played the wrong note, they can definitely tell when something is not quite right and that’s usually the rhythm.

 Lesson 1: Developing Your Rhythmic Chops